 Kanozik is an educator, multi instrumentalist, visual artist, conductor, and composer.
 He unifies his skills through arts administration and education.

-He has been fortunate to perform in a variety of ensembles from symphony orchestras, classical and new music chamber groups, jazz combos, Indonesian gamelans, to electronic and dance collaborations.
-Notably, he's conducted Gustavo Dudamel's Youth Orchestra of Los Angeles, collaborated with Mason Bates for works premiered on Nick's re-invented light organ, he worked directly with Pauline Oliveros for the premier of Tower Ring at Ann Hamilton's double helical staircase, and in the fall of 2018, he made his conducting debut at Zellerbach Hall leading 190 musicians.
+Kanozik has been fortunate to perform in a variety of ensembles from symphony orchestras, classical and new music chamber groups, jazz combos, Indonesian gamelans, to electronic and dance collaborations.
+Notably, Kanozik conducted Gustavo Dudamel's Youth Orchestra of Los Angeles, collaborated with Mason Bates for works premiered on Kanozik's re-invented light organ, he worked directly with Pauline Oliveros for the premier of Tower Ring at Ann Hamilton's double helical staircase, and in the fall of 2018, he conducted at Zellerbach Hall leading 170 musicians.

-Given Nick's avid interest in book art, Nick Kanozik taught at a volunteer staff at Mills College in the book art department teaching letterpress and book binding.
-In 2012 he designed a series of interactive synthesizer books alongside Taurin Barrera; these interactive objects have been displayed at the University of North Texas' CEMI Circles Festival, Adobe Books Gallery, Mills College, The Codex International Book fair, and The International Antiquarian Book Fair in San Francisco.
+Given Nicholas' avid interest in book art, he taught at Mills College in the book art department teaching letterpress and book binding.
+In 2012 he designed a series of interactive synthesizer books alongside Taurin Barrera; these objects have been displayed at the University of North Texas' CEMI Circles Festival, Adobe Books Gallery, Mills College, CalArts, The Codex International Book fair, and The International Antiquarian Book Fair in San Francisco.

 Thematically, Kanozik's visual work is informed by music notation, synesthesia, and representations of music boxes.
 To help present his visualizations alongside his sonic compositions, he designed a light organ in 2016 which has since been installed at OSA's Black Box, Sekar Jaya Performing Arts Center, Sweets Ballroom, and for Mason Bates' event "Prismatic: The Sound of Color".